 Please see all the information you need below regarding home testing...

-We are asking students to routinely take a lateral flow test at home every Monday and Friday evening, and to continue throughout the Easter holiday period following the same pattern.
+We are asking students to routinely take a lateral flow test at home every Sunday and Wednesday evening.

 The results, both negative and positive, must be reported to the NHS, the process for which is explained in the leaflet 'Your step-by-step guide for Covid-19 self-testing' (15 January 2021 Version 1.3.2).
 Please discard the older version inside the packs.
 You are also required to inform UCC.
 Links are included below for your convenience.